duskvirkus/p5js-library-template/README.md

 The default setup tries to be as minimal as possible it includes environment setup, parser options, and the recommended eslint rules.
 You can see the recommend rules by [visiting this page](https://eslint.org/docs/rules/) and everything with a checkmark is included.

 **Read more about:** [How to use rules](https://eslint.org/docs/developer-guide/working-with-rules#working-with-rules), [possible rules](https://eslint.org/docs/rules/), and [other configuration](https://eslint.org/docs/user-guide/configuring#configuring-eslint).

+## Troubleshooting

+### Line Endings

+The default linting options include a rule about line endings matching unix style endings.
+If you are using windows and you haven't configured git to use unix line endings you'll have problems.

+There are two solutions to this problem.

+1. Follow this guide on configuring your windows git to use unix line endings.
+You may find it faster to just delete and then clone your library back down again after changing your git config file.
+2. Change `"linebreak-style": ["error", "unix"],` line in `lint/lint.js` to `"linebreak-style": ["error", "windows"],`.
+This is the less elegant solution as you may still have problems with the existing files.